Rhubarb Crumble Cake.

 A serious cake for serious pleasure.
 The only trouble is once I start, I very quickly become a victim of my own gluttony, lost on a tidal wave of total snuffling pigginess.

 I could easily inhale the whole thing.

 Stewing the rhubarb is a simple ten minute simmer.
 It just needs to soften.

 The cake is made by a simple creaming method followed by topping with the fruit and then the crumble mix.

 To sum up, this Rhubarb Crumble Cake is damn good, a light moist cinnamony cake with sweet and sharp rhubarb topped with a buttery, nubbly crumble.
 Enjoy, I know I and my three bellies did.

-Here are two fabulous and similar fruity recipes – Stewed Apples
+Here are some fabulous and similar fruity recipes – Stewed Apples

 Rhubarb Crumble Cake/Pudding.